Build Quality Excel Report

 Run builds regularly.
 You can run builds at set intervals or after every check-in.
 You can create regular builds when you use the schedule trigger.

 Run tests.
-For more information, see Running manual tests using the web portal.
+For more information, see Running Tests.

 (Optional) To support filtering, assign Iteration and Area paths to each test case.

 The project administrator for each team project defines area and iteration paths for that project so that the team can track progress by those designations.
-For more information, see Create and Modify Area or Iteration Paths.
+For more information, see Create and Modify Areas and Iterations.